JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill7/index.md

 }
 ```

-Here we can add plugins that will apply only to this module.
+**com.android.application**

 The Android application plugin is part of the Android Gradle Plugin and enables the `android` configuration block which is where we'll configure all our Android-specific build options in a second.

-The Kotlin Android plugin enables the `kotlinOptions` block within the `android` one, so we can configure things like the JVM version that Kotlin will target for this app.
-This might sound weird to you if you are not familiar, but Kotlin compiles to Java compatible bytecode so it can work on Android.
+We could say that it "enables Android development" for this module.

+There is an alternative `com.android.library` we would use instead if we were creating an Android library, which is not the case for this project.

+**kotlin-android**

+This plugin enables the Kotlin language for an Android module.

 Any Android module app written in Kotlin will require at least these two plugins.